johannpinson/glsass/website/docs/exitcss.md

 settings variables, so this layer can be used (or not) depending of your code organization.

+### Helpers - _.h-\*_

+Helpers are special classes to create special behaviors on an elements.

+This layer can find it very similar to the `utilities` layer, there is one difference which make it different: if an utility class add (mostly) **one** CSS rule, a helper class add several ones.

+Despite the similarities, it's a good pratice to separate them to better distinguish.

 ### Utilities - _.u-\*_

 This is (normally) the last layer of your stack.
 Glsass already contains a lot